washingtonyachtclub/documents/WYC_Policies.md

 16 to 17 foot long catamarans suitable for beginner instruction and Novice Ratings Tests.
 They are represented by Hobie 16’s, a Dart, and a Hobie Getaway.

 #### Big Cats
 Catamarans longer than 17 feet intended for more experienced catamaran sailors.
-They require a Specialty Rig Rating to sail.
+They require a Rig Rating to sail.

 ### Daysailer Fleet
 Sloop-rigged sailboats from 19 to 22 feet in length that may comfortably hold four or more crew.
 The Flying Scot has a centerboard and can be sailed by a Double-Handed Novice.
 The other Daysailers have a fixed keel and require a Double-Handed Intermediate Rating to sail.
 If a fixed-keeled daysailer is operated with an outboard motor it may be sailed by a keelboat Novice or Skipper within the geographical restriction of their respective ratings.